ACADEMICIAN EMIL DJAKOV INSTITUTE OF ELECTRONICS

 The Academician Emil Djakov Institute of Electronics aims to sustain and advance previous pioneering work by promoting the theory, basic science and technology of photonics, optoelectronics, environmental monitoring, laser bio-medical research and applications.
 This involves searching for new materials, new techniques, new devices and new applications.

-The plan includes continuation of the long-term and short-term research investigations, as well as development of prospective interdisciplinary collaborations within the Academy, at a national and international level (both European and world-wide).
+The plan includes continuation of the long-term and short-term research investigations, as well as development of prospective interdisciplinary collaborations within the Bulgarian Academy of Sciences, at a national and international level.

 The physical and engineering sciences are key driving forces for the research and innovation, providing fundamental knowledge and novel applications.

 The strategic plan for scientific research of the Institute of Electronics is based on the highly competitive outcomes and achievements of its researchers and laboratory teams.
 It also corresponds to the newly emerging research trends and scientific areas.
 The research and educational activity of the Institute is becoming more complex and interdisciplinary.
-Considering the priorities of the National Strategy for Scientific Development 2020 and the Horizon 2020, the the research priorities of the Institute of Electronics for the following three years are as follows:
+The research priorities of the Institute of Electronics for the following three years are as follows: